michaelfester/docs/docs/reference/basic-columns/basic-columns.md

 ## Add basic columns

 In addition to adding new columns in your original data source, you can add basic columns directly to your table in Glide.
-This allows you to stay in the [Data Editor](/docs/data-editor) and is also beneficial if you want Glide to recognize a column type when that column doesn’t have data.
+This allows you to stay in the [Data Editor](/docs/data-editor) and is also beneficial if you want Glide to recognize a column type when that column doesn't have data.

 1. In the **Data Editor,** open the table you want to edit.
 2. Add a new column by clicking on the plus symbol to the right of the table.